 She had suffered from recurrent urinary infections in childhood and had also developed severe bronchitis once.
 There was no history of ulcerative colitis in the family but her father had hypertension and grandfather had bronchial asthma.

-Her colonoscopy had revealed ulcerative proctitis and biopsy of her rectum suggested strong possibility of ulcerative colitis.
+Her colonoscopy had revealed ulcerative proctitis and a biopsy of her rectum suggested a strong possibility of ulcerative colitis.
 Barium enema also confirmed ulcerative colitis.

 She was a short-tempered girl and she was especially fussy about food.
 She would throw up temper tantrums whenever the food would not be to her liking.
 She would shout and throw things when she would get very angry.
 She would also get angry at being contradicted and would start weeping when she would be very angry.
 Consolation would make her feel better.
 She was sensitive and would get hurt easily by others' words.
 She was obstinate too and would want things to happen just as she wished.
 She had a marked fear of sudden loud noises and of dogs.
 She was very good at her studies and would always be amongst the rankers in her class.
 She was fond of company and would not like to stay alone.

 Based on this history she was prescribed Natrum Carbonicum in the 200th potency along with a dose of Carcinosin 200.
 At the end of about 6 months of treatment, the frequency of her stools had come down to about 4-5 times a day.
 The urgency for stools was much less than before and she did not have any nausea now.
 The severity of the pain in the lower abdomen was much lesser than before.
 She would not pass blood in stools as frequently as before though she would get a mild relapse of the bleeding occasionally.
 She had to continue treatment for some more time to get further relief from her complaints.